ialbert/genescape-central/README.md

 [pipx]: https://pipx.pypa.io/stable/

-To run the tool, you will also need to have the `dot` command from [Graphviz](https://graphviz.org/) installed and available on your `PATH`.
+To generate images, from command line you need to have the `dot` software from [Graphviz](https://graphviz.org/) installed and available on your `PATH`.
 You can install Graphviz via your package manager or via `conda` with:

 ```console
 conda install graphviz
 ```

+Alternatively, if you are unable to install the `dot` package you can save the output as `.dot` files via the flag `-o graph.dot` and then use an online tool like [viz-js](http://viz-js.com/) to visualize the graph.

 ## License